Question of Viewpoint:

 Kati Vilim, Angular Behavior, 2025.
 Oil on canvas, 40 by 40 inches. © Kati Vilim.
 Photo: András Müller.
 Courtesy of the artist and The Space, Budapest.

-French-Hungarian artist Victor Vasarely, widely recognized as the pioneer of the Op Art movement, developed foundational principles during his early training in Budapest, particularly at the Mühely academy.
+French-Hungarian artist Victor Vasarely, widely recognized as the pioneer of the Op Art movement, developed foundational principles during his early training in Budapest, most significantly at the Műhely academy.
 These principles, which explored optical illusions and geometric forms in the mid-20th century, find a compelling reinterpretation in the recent exhibition Question of Viewpoint, featuring works by Budapest-born and New York-based painter Kati Vilim.

-This exhibition establishes a critical dialogue with the enduring legacy of Op Art by showcasing Vilim's contemporary approach to geometric abstraction and visual perception.
-Organized by Linda Bérczi with the consultation of Zsófi Máté, the exhibition comprises two Jacquard textile works, seven midscale oil paintings, and two suites of smaller Venetian plaster on acrylic pieces.
+Exploring the enduring legacy of Op Art, this exhibition creates a cogent dialogue through Vilim's contemporary lens of geometric abstraction and visual vocabulary.
+Curated by Linda Bérczi, in close collaboration with Zsófi Máté, the exhibition presents the artist's versatility across mediums, featuring two unique Jacquard textile works, seven powerful mid-scale oil paintings, and three distinct sets of smaller panels realized in Venetian plaster and acrylic.

 These abstract forms are not fixed symbols but rather open visual structures, designed to be imbued with meaning by each observer.
-In the artist's own words, her work aims to make "invisible things" visible, focusing on abstraction itself rather than representation.
 The exhibition's title, Question of Viewpoint, consequently extends beyond mere spatial positioning, suggesting a dynamic relationship where perception and interpretation become highly subjective processes.
-Thus, these geometrically articulated paintings and Jacquard textiles, with their alluring pastel palettes or vibrant ones, do not offer a predefined system of meaning but rather extend a potent invitation for individual engagement and interpretation, ultimately embodying Vilim's singular perspective on the potential of visual kinetics.
+Thus, these geometrically articulated paintings and Jacquard tapestry, with their alluring pastel palettes or vibrant ones, do not offer a predefined system of meaning but rather extend a potent invitation for individual engagement and interpretation, ultimately embodying Vilim's singular perspective on the potential of visual kinetics.

 Kati Vilim, Disclosed Escalation, 2025.
 Jacquard textile, 59 by 59 inches. © Kati Vilim.
 Photo: András Müller.
 Courtesy of the artist and The Space, Budapest.